BelledonneCommunications/flexisip/README.md

 Flexisip is dual licensed, and can be licensed and distributed:
 - under a GNU Affero GPLv3 license for free (see COPYING file for details)
 - under a proprietary license, for closed source projects.
-Contact sales@belledonne-communications.com for costs and other service information.
+Contact Belledonne Communications for any question about costs and services.

 # Documentation